testomatio/reporter/docs/logger.md

 ### Supported frameworks
 This feature is under development right now.
 List of supported frameworks:
-🟢 - full support, 🟡 - partial support, 🔴 - no support yet
+🟢 - full support, 🟡 - partial support, 🔴 - no support
 - 🟢 CodeceptJS
 - 🔴 Cypress
 - 🟢 Cucumber
 - 🟢 Jest
-- 🔴 Mocha
+- 🟢 Mocha
 - 🟢 Newman (Postman)
   - console logs are added by testomatio reporter by default, no need to use logger
 - 🟢 Playwright
-- 🔴 Protractor
 - 🟢 Puppeteer (using Jest)
 - 🔴 WebdriverIO